-Increasing our online presence has had many benefits and has made our lives much easier.
-In contrast, increasing our online presence also leaves us vulnerable to lurking hackers who want to steal our information.
+Increasing our online presence has provided many benefits to make our lives easier but also left us vulnerable to lurking hackers who want to steal our information.
 As a result, vulnerability testing is essential in this day and age to test for security loopholes and to address them.

-These are some of the ways we can use vulnerability testing.
+These are some of the ways to test for vulnerabilities.

 Vulnerability scans are used to identify thousands of vulnerabilities and rate them according to severity.
-Identifying a vulnerability starts by scanning operating systems, application software and the network to identify the occurrence of vulnerabilities.
+Identifying a vulnerability starts by scanning operating systems, application software, and the network to identify the occurrence of vulnerabilities.
 There are two types of vulnerability scans: active and passive.
-Both the active and passive scans co-exist and can complement each others abilities.
+Both the active and passive scans co-exist and can complement the other’s abilities.

 Active Vulnerability Scans

-Secondly, active scanners can be used to simulate an attack on the network.
+Active scanners can also be used to simulate an attack on the network.
 This could help to uncover any vulnerabilities that a hacker could spot or identify how a hacker would breach a companies security.
 It is important to find these vulnerabilities early and eliminate them.

 The last feature of active scans is that they can resolve some security issues on their own.
 Blocking dangerous IP addresses is one example of this underrated feature.